-Respite can be in your home or another location such as one of our dementia specialist Houses.
-Respite can be especially important in the future if your partner or carer needs to go to hospital or away unexpectedly, and you need someone to support you during this time.
+Respite can be in your home or another location such as one of our dementia specialist houses.
+Respite can be especially important in the future if your partner or carer needs to go to hospital or away unexpectedly, and you need someone to care for you during this time.

-Dementia specialist Houses
+Dementia specialist houses

-Our three Houses are located across Western Australia:
+Our three houses are located across Western Australia:

-- " Mary Chester House, Shenton Park: Day and overnight respite - " Ella's House, Mandurah: Day respite - " Hawthorn House, Albany: Day and overnight respite.
+- " Mary Chester House, Shenton Park: day and overnight respite - " Ella's House, Mandurah: day respite - " Hawthorn House, Albany: day and overnight respite.